-IMMEX is a program for companies manufacturing in Mexico and exporting goods that provides a tax incentive from the Mexican government.
+IMMEX is a program that provides a tax incentive from the Mexican Government to companies manufacturing in Mexico and exporting goods .
 The incentive consists of allowing a Mexican company to carry out “temporary” importations of production inputs and assets without having to pay the otherwise assessed value added tax; which is 16%.
 To obtain the incentive a Mexican company must be in the business of directly or indirectly producing goods which are subsequently exported and must be registered with Mexico’s Department of Economy under the IMMEX program.

 Being a registered IMMEX company and enjoying its benefits requires certain recordkeeping and inventory controls for traceability in case of regulatory audits.

 Mexican companies that are registered under IMMEX and import goods “temporarily” must export those goods within a certain time frame out of Mexico or “transfer” those goods to another IMMEX company within Mexico or change the status of “temporarily” imported goods to a “definitive” status.

 There are five distinct types of IMMEX registrations:

 - HOLDING COMPANY IMMEX.
 Example: ACME MANUFACTURING along with its 3 affiliates have 4 legal entities in Mexico that manufacture various types of goods.
 Rather than require each of the 4 companies to have their own unique IMMEX registration, one company designated the “holding” company can act as the controlling entity for purposes of ensuring compliance with IMMEX requirements.

 - INDUSTRIAL IMMEX.
 Example: ACME MANUFACTURING transforms raw materials into finished goods in Mexico which are subsequently exported.